Notley NDP’s latter-day conversion to Keystone XL boosterism

 Otto von Bismarck is said to have coined the phrase “Politics is the art of the possible, the attainable – the art of the next best,” as David Climenhaga of AlbertaPolitics.ca fame reminded me today.
 That seems true of the Alberta NDP and their pro-pipeline conversion.

-Approaching two years in office, the Notley’s NDP government has become more moderate and centrist than one might have predicted, on pipelines specifically and government policy in general.
-This probably bodes well for the NDP in terms of appealing to broader public support but could cause trouble for Notley from the party’s more ideological wings.
+Approaching two years in office, Notley’s NDP government has become more pragmatic and centrist than one might have predicted, on pipelines specifically and most government policy in general.
+This probably bodes well for the NDP in terms of appealing to broader public support but could cause trouble for Notley from the party’s more ideological supporters.

 And, reminding Canadians of the deep split over pipelines between the Alberta NDP and national NDP, federal leader Thomas Mulcair called on Prime Minister Justin Trudeau to reject the Keystone XL pipeline, apparently to accomplish little more than to pick a fight with Trump.